Akshay-365/akshay-365.github.io/_posts/2025-02-09-Telegram-bot-on-hf-spaces.md

 ### NOTEs:
 - We don't need to use the bot Token in the code because it's already confingured with the webhook.
 - The code is not based on any wrapper/library of telegram it just made of of pure original telegram, uses mostly json based communication.
+- The reason why this can't use any other library like (telebot etc.) because in those libraries thier is the ability to receive the messages from webhook but there's no fuction to send the message via webhook (FastAPI endpoint).
+At Least It haven't come across yet to me.
+More to explore!
 - app = FastAPI() --> This must be there in the code for FastAPI endpoint and webhook connection.
 - ENJOY THE BOT!